 DARCY JAMES ARGUE'S SECRET SOCIETY

-Brooklyn-based composer/ bandleader Darcy James Argue and his innovative 18-piece big band Secret Society released their highly anticipated sophomore album, Brooklyn Babylon, in April 2013.
+Brooklyn Babylon is the highly-acclaimed album from Brooklyn-based composer/ bandleader Darcy James Argue and his innovative 18-piece big band Secret Society.
 The follow-up to their critically acclaimed and GRAMMY-nominated debut, Infernal Machines (2009), Brooklyn Babylon shows Argue "expanding his sonic palette as never before" (Wall Street Journal).

 Brooklyn Babylon also earned nominations for GRAMMY and JUNO Awards, and earned top spots for Arranger and Big Band in the 2013 DownBeat Critics Poll.
 It was also named Best Album of 2013 by The New Republic and included in the Top 10 Albums for the 2013 NPR Music Jazz Critics Poll.

 Weaving together progressive jazz, early-American popular styles, Balkan folk musics, and the sounds of Brooklyn’s diverse contemporary music scene — from the dance-punk of LCD Soundsystem and experimental indie rock of Dirty Projectors to Missy Mazzoli’s blend of post-rock and quirky minimalism — Argue creates a vividly evocative musical narrative that is at once timeless and unlike anything heard before.
 Argue’s Secret Society is one of the most admired ensembles in contemporary jazz, having toured in Europe, Brazil, and North America and been twice featured at the Newport Jazz Festival.
 Its members include in-demand instrumentalists such as John Ellis, Ingrid Jensen, Ryan Keberle, and Sam Sadigursky.